Författare

 Clare Mulley

-Clare Mulley är en uppskattad författare inom Samhälle och politik och Biografier med totalt 5 böcker tillgängliga på Bokkollen, utgivna hos Pan Macmillan, Orion Publishing Co, St. Martin's Griffin.
+Clare Mulley är en uppskattad författare inom Samhälle och politik och Biografier med totalt 5 böcker tillgängliga på Bokkollen, utgivna hos Orion Publishing Co, Pan Macmillan, Oneworld Publications.

-Bland verken finns Spy Who Loved, som toppar listan över Clare Mulleys populäraste böcker.
+Bland verken finns Agent Zo, som toppar listan över Clare Mulleys populäraste böcker.
 Verken spänner över samhälle & politik och tilltalar läsare som uppskattar genren.

 Letar du efter något nytt att läsa?
-Prova Woman Who Saved the Children – ett annat uppskattat verk av Clare Mulley.
+Prova Spy Who Loved – ett annat uppskattat verk av Clare Mulley.

 På Bokkollen gör vi det enkelt att navigera i Clare Mulleys författarskap.
 Vår databas uppdateras ständigt med nya släpp och format, så oavsett om du söker efter en lättläst pocket för semestern, en lyxig inbunden presentutgåva eller en digital ljudbok för pendlingen, har vi rätt utgåva för dig.